wbotelhos/normalizy/README.md

 ## Type Cast

 An input field with `$ 42.00` dollars when sent to model with a field with `integer` type, will be converted to `0`, since the type does not match.
-But you want to use the value before Rails do this cast the type.
+But you want to use the value before Rails cast the type.

 To receive the value before type cast, just pass a `raw` options as `true`: